jasonpecor/DecibelMeter/README.md

 DecibelMeter allows you to monitor the noise level using your device's microphone(s) from within a web page or node-webkit application.

+### Browser Support

+I have only tested this in Chrome for Windows and Chrome for Mac.

 ### Usage Examples

 Create a decibel meter